 Kev’s Experience:

 I took advantage of sale fares for trips when I knew my schedule wouldn’t change.
-For example, when I had Tuesdays off, I could confidently book a Sale Fare without worrying about modifying my plans.
+For example, when I had Tuesdays off, I could confidently book a Sale Fare without worrying about having to modify my plans.

 Value Fares: A Great Middle Ground for Budget-Conscious Travelers